“Find something you’re passionate about and keep tremendously interested in it.”

 From there, she earned herself with more memorable awards, featured in the cover of Time Magazine, appearing in debuts for television shows including Saturday Night Live, Good Morning America and Late Night with David Letterman, and publishing more well-received cookbooks.

 Despite her passing at the age of 92 in 2004, Ms. Child’s legacy lives on.
 To the world, she will always be remembered as a cooking legend and an inspirational role model.
 With all the shortcomings and challenges that she has faced throughout her life, Julia got through it step by step, while not letting anyone or anything get in her way in making her dreams a reality.

-Travel to an exotic destination of your choice, cultivate new skills and get closer towards your living your dreams.
+Travel to an exotic destination of your choice, cultivate new skills, and move closer towards your living your dreams.
 Step by step, you might just find yourself be well on your way to becoming a world renowned chef too!

 This post was contributed by BookCulinaryVacations.com

-BookCulinaryVacations.com is a global food and wine focused travel website that seeks to make your most scrumptious culinary dreams a reality.
-It offers a vast variety of cooking holidays, food tours, wine vacations, professional chef training packages in more than 60 countries all over the globe.
+BookCulinaryVacations.com is a global food and wine focused travel booking platform that seeks to make your most scrumptious culinary dreams a reality.
+It offers a vast variety of cooking holidays, food tours, wine vacations, and professional chef training packages in more than 60 countries across the globe.